SINCE 1819

 A panel recommends it is returned to the descendants of its original Jewish owner

-Mark Walsh looks forward to what’s coming to the big screen in a feature sponsored by the Cambridge Arts Picturehouse.
+Mark Walsh looks ahead to what’s coming to the big screen in this column sponsored by the Cambridge Arts Picturehouse.